John and Benjamin Green

-John and Benjamin Green were a father and son who worked in partnership as architects in North East England during the early nineteenth century.
+John Green (29 June 1787 – 30 September 1852) and Benjamin Green (1811 – 14 November 1858) were a father and son who worked in partnership as architects in North East England during the early nineteenth century.
 John, the father was a civil engineer as well as an architect.
 Although they did carry out some commissions separately, they were given joint credit for many of their projects, and it is difficult to attribute much of their work to a single individual.
 In general, John Green worked on civil engineering projects, such as road and rail bridges, whereas Benjamin worked on projects that were more purely architectural.
 Their work was predominantly church and railway architecture, with a sprinkling of public buildings that includes their masterpiece, Newcastle's Theatre Royal.

-Drawings by John and Benjamin Green are held by the Laing Art Gallery in Newcastle upon Tyne.
+Drawings by John and Benjamin Green are held by the Laing Art Gallery in Newcastle upon Tyne, in the Northumberland County Archive at Woodhorn, and in the Duke of Northumberland's archive at Alnwick Castle.